History of Suriname: Slavery and emancipation

 Suriname was occupied by the British in 1799, after the Netherlands were incorporated by France, and was returned to the Dutch in 1816, after the defeat of Napoleon.
 In 1861–63, President Abraham Lincoln of the United States and his administration looked abroad for places to relocate freed slaves who wanted to leave the United States.
-It opened negotiations with the Dutch government regarding African-American emigration to and colonization of the Dutch colony of Suriname in South America.
+It opened negotiations with the Dutch government regarding African-American emigration to and colonisation of the Dutch colony of Suriname in South America.
 Nothing came of it and after 1864, the proposal was dropped.
-The Dutch abolished slavery only in 1863, although the British had already abolished it during their short rule.
+The Dutch abolished slavery in their colonies only in 1863, although the British had already abolished it during their short rule.
 The freed slaves were, however, still required to continue their plantation work on a contract basis and were not released until 1873; up to that date they conducted obligatory but paid work at the plantations.
 Slaves were required to work on plantations for 10 transition years for minimal pay, which was considered as partial compensation for their masters.
-Besides that, the Dutch government in 1863 also compensated each slave-owner for the loss of the working force of each slave 300 Dutch florins - in 2021 worth about 3,500 euros.
-After 1873, most freedmen largely abandoned the plantations where they had worked for several generations in favor of the capital city, Paramaribo.
+Besides that, the Dutch government in 1863 also compensated each slave-owner for the loss of the working force of each slave 300 Dutch guilders (equivalent to approx. €3,500 in 2021).
+After 1873, most freedmen largely abandoned the plantations where they had worked for several generations in favour of the capital city, Paramaribo.

 In the meantime, many more workers had been imported from the Dutch East Indies, mostly Chinese inhabitants of that colony, creating a Chinese Surinamese population.
-From 1873 to 1916, many laborers were imported from India, creating the Indo-Surinamese.
-After 1916, many laborers were again imported from the Dutch East Indies, especially Java, creating the Javanese Surinamese.
+From 1873 to 1916, many labourers were imported from India, creating the Indo-Surinamese.
+After 1916, many labourers were again imported from the Dutch East Indies (now Indonesia), especially Java, creating the Javanese Surinamese.
+These Asian workers were historically known as "coolies", which is nowadays generally considered a racial slur.

 Twentieth century

 In the 20th century, the natural resources of Suriname, rubber, gold and bauxite, were exploited.
-The US company Alcoa had a claim on a large area in Suriname where bauxite, from which aluminum can be made, was found.
+The US company Alcoa had a claim on a large area in Suriname where bauxite, from which aluminium can be made, was found.
 Given that the peace treaties with the Maroon people granted them title to the lands, there have been international court cases that negated the right of the Surinam government to grant these claims (meaning the right to take the land for themselves and ignoring autonomy).

-On November 23, 1941, under an agreement with the Dutch government-in-exile, the United States stationed troops in Suriname to protect the bauxite mines.
+On 23 November 1941, under an agreement with the Dutch government-in-exile, the United States stationed troops in Suriname to protect the bauxite mines.

-Decolonization
+Decolonisation

 In 1949, the first full election was held.
 Julius Caesar de Miranda was elected as first Prime Minister of Suriname.
 As a member of the Colonial States, he had been critical of Governor Kielstra and had argued for end to subservience to the Ministry of Colonies.

 In 1954, Suriname gained self-government, with the Netherlands retaining control of defence and foreign affairs.
 It would become one of three member states - the others being the Netherlands Antilles and the Netherlands under one Kingdom.